 Sharone Schwartz Kaufman

-Sharone Kaufman joined CMS in 2008 as a staff attorney in the Immigration Legal Services Program where she represented clients in a wide range of immigration matters, with a particular focus in removal defense litigation.
-In 2012, she became the supervising attorney of CMS’ Immigration Legal Services Program.
+Sharone Kaufman joined Catholic Migration Services in 2008 as a staff attorney in the Immigration Legal Services Program where she represented clients in a wide range of immigration matters, with a particular focus in removal defense litigation.
+In 2012, she became the supervising attorney of the Immigration Legal Services Program.
 She currently oversees the Removal Defense Project, which represents asylees and noncitizens in removal proceedings in U.S. Immigration Court and before U.S. Citizenship and Immigration Services, and the Citizenship Project, which assists legal permanent residents with completing applications for naturalization.
-Prior to joining CMS, Sharone worked for several private law firms, where she represented clients in immigration matters as well as a range of civil litigation.
+Prior to joining the organization, Sharone worked for several private law firms, where she represented clients in immigration matters as well as a range of civil litigation.

 Sharone earned her bachelor’s degree in history at Rutgers University in 2003, and is a 2006 graduate of the Seton Hall University School of Law.
 Sharone is admitted to practice law in New York, New Jersey, and Florida.